linvieson/graphical-audio-analyzer/README.md

 There are mainly 3 steps of how the program exactly works:

-- Read the input via the microphone
+- Read the input via the microphone and transform the given analogue signal to the discrete one, using the adc on the stm32 board
-- Process the data, use the Fast Fourier Transform function
+- Process the data, using the Fast Fourier Transform function to compute the amplitudes.
+Scale them so that receive the natural representation of the frequencies
 - Display the result on the led matrix

 ## Results